stickshift/xjax/README.md

 # Getting Started

-This setup works on an Ubuntu 20.04 machine running on a Cloud service like Google cloud or AWs.
+This setup works on an Ubuntu 20.04 machine running on a Cloud service like Google cloud or AWS.

 ## Set up Ubuntu Environment